nirankrishna/Intelligent-Traffic-Management-System-using-Prolog/README.md

 ##  Note

-This project was created as part of an academic assignment for Digital Literacy (CSA2001).
+This project was created as part of an academic assignment for Fundamentals of AI & ML (CSA2001).